The Utah Reform Story

 Obstacles and Lessons:

-where can i purchase prednisone As one of the first states to tackle pension reform Utah had to deal with an overall lack of understanding of the problem from the public, media, and legislators.
+As one of the first states to tackle pension reform Utah had to deal with an overall lack of understanding of the problem from the public, media, and legislators.
 In addition, public employees, certain legislators, and unions provided strong push back against the idea of reform.
 Led by state Senator Dan Liljenquist, reformers engaged in a multipronged education and outreach campaign to make their case.
 Their campaign consisted of three main pieces.

 - Get Good Data – Requested a comprehensive long-term actuarial model to show the extent of the problem;